Service95: History

 In the first issue, Lipa gave an update on her Future Nostalgia Tour and the Dua Lipa: At Your Service podcast while mentioning her five favourite restaurants in London.
 There were articles on amapiano, a house music subgenre emerging in South Africa, a feature on Sinéad Burke about her work designing things to be more accessible for more diverse individuals, one on a Hong Kong-based, all-female roller derby crew and one on a Paris-based homeware store.

+Service95 also curates the Manifesto Library of banned and censored books together with staff at the bookstore it resides at, the Livraria Lello in Porto.

 Dua Lipa: At Your Service

 Alongside the announcement of Service95, Lipa revealed that a companion podcast entitled Dua Lipa: At Your Service would also accompany the newsletter.
 The podcast is intended for Lipa to have deep conversations with a line up of high-profile guests.
 She explained: "though a lot of my guests have done their fair share of talking, I want to go deeper with them.
 Not only am I probing them about the things I'm most curious about, I'm also treating them like the experts they are".
 Lipa mentioned that the conversations cover global concerns and casual chats while she hopes that listeners will learn something about themselves from the inspiring stories guests will tell.

 The goal of the conversations is "understanding their journey in a way that when people listen to it, it feels like it is of service, like the whole conversation, whether it is how a certain author got to where they are, how it all happened, relationship advice, growing up in the industry, understanding what that's like, what it takes to really get to where you want to be".
 Lipa stated that it's interesting being on the other side of the interview, which is a skill she has been developing and really enjoying, specifically saying she loves the research element of it and learning about people.
 The podcast launched on 11 February 2022 and has run for three seasons.
 The first season of the podcast was distributed by iHeartRadio.
 Its first season consisted of 12 episodes and featured guests including CL, Edward Enninful, Elton John, Megan Thee Stallion, Nadia Murad, Olivier Rousteing, Lisa Taddeo, Hanya Yanagihara and Bowen Yang.
 The third season of the podcast was sponsored by BBC.